-- 6.1 In case of real estate purchase and long-term leasing obligations requiring an annual commitment of more than \$25,000 per year and/or covering a longer time period more than five years that are not detailed with respect to both price and term in the approved annual budget, approval authority for which rests with the Board of Directors, all bids will be tabulated, analyzed and a report prepared for the Board of Director by the Director of Finance, Property and Information.
-The report recommending the award will be signed by the CEO and initialed by the Chair of the Finance Committee. - 6.2 In case of emergency (means a situation where the immediate purchase of goods and services is essential to prevent serious delays in service delivery, or to restore an essential service, or to prevent or remedy damage to Peel CAS property, or to avoid personal safety be endangered), where the total cost of the emergency purchase is not included under the approved budget but does not exceed \$50,000, the CEO may authorize the purchase.
-A report will be submitted to the Board of Directors by the CEO, as soon as possible, setting out the details of any purchases made pursuant to this authority and the circumstances justifying the action taken.
+- In case of real estate purchase and long-term leasing obligations requiring an annual commitment of more than \$100,000 per year and/or covering a longer time period more than five years that are not detailed with respect to both price and term in the approved annual budget, approval authority for which rests with the Board of Directors, all bids will be tabulated, analyzed and a report prepared for the Board of Director by the Director of Finance, Property and Information Technology.
+The report recommending the award will be signed by the CEO and initialed by the Chair of the Finance Committee. - In case of emergency (means a situation where the immediate purchase of goods and services is essential to prevent serious delays in service delivery, or to restore an essential service, or to prevent or remedy damage to Peel CAS property, or to avoid personal safety be endangered), where the total cost of the emergency purchase is not included under the approved budget but does not exceed \$50,000, the Director of Finance, Property and Information Technology may authorize the purchase.
+A report will be submitted to CEO, as soon as possible, setting out the details of any purchases made pursuant to this authority and the circumstances justifying the action taken.